rehierl/node-tree-outliner/3-basic-design/3-5-0-design-6.md

 ## TODO

 **TODO** -
-a subsection is subordinate to is superordinate parent section - add as a note-like clarification -
+a subsection is subordinate to its superordinate parent section - add as a note-like clarification -

 **TODO** -